Travelling with children

 Tips for a long car trip

-• Take a selection of toys to keep them occupied.
+- Take a selection of toys to keep them occupied.
 Keep a little rucksack in the car filled with books and toys and keep a selection of "non-toys" to pull out in an emergency.
-A bicycle tire pump and a glove box road atlas are good and safe options to raise a smile as well as make them think they are playing with something that they are not usually allowed.
+A glovebox road atlas is a good and safe option to raise a smile, as well as make them think they are playing with something that they are not usually allowed.

 Children do occasionally get travel sick and vomit on long car trips, especially when the road winds.
 Sometimes they do not give enough notice to pull over properly.
 Preparing for this eventuality will enable you to recover should it happen, just having water, soap and a cloth stop this being any more unpleasant than it has to be.
 Consider carrying travel sickness bags if you have older children who can use them.
 Otherwise a small bucket or ice cream container will suffice in a pinch, and even young children can often manage to make less of a mess.